maroontress/StyleChecker/README.md

   local variables.
 - Remove unnecessary using directives.
 - Use `T` as a type parameter name if the type parameter is single.
+- Move type parameters from the static class to its methods if possible.

 ## Configuration